everx-labs/ever-types/README.md

 # WARNING!
 This repository is obsolete

-Data types for Everscale/Venom blockchains were merged repository https://github.com/tonlabs/ever-block.git
+Data types for Everscale/Venom blockchains were merged into the repository https://github.com/tonlabs/ever-block.git

 # ever-types